isabelamihai/isabelamihai/README.md

 ## Hi, I'm Isabelle! 🌻

-👩‍💻 I'm a Certified Full Stack Developer eager to elevate my work and to learn everyday <br/>
+👩‍💻 I'm a Certified Full Stack Developer with a strong drive to grow, improve, and learn something new every day. <br/>
-🖊️ Passionate about web design also, creativity being a solid value for me <br/>
+🖊️ I’m also passionate about web design, where creativity plays a key role in how I approach user experience and aesthetics. <br/>
-🔐 Problem solver with a critical thinking and willing for research and resolution <br/>
+🔐 I enjoy solving problems through critical thinking, and I’m always willing to research, troubleshoot, and find efficient solutions. <br/>
-🙆‍♀️ I am people oriented, love to be a team player and militate for mutual kindness <br/>
+🙆‍♀️ A true people person and team player, I value collaboration, empathy, and mutual support in every project I contribute to. <br/>